Claire Dickie on the isolation and pain of being judged because of your sexual orientation.

 This is a problem that I face every day.
 I can't spend as much time with friends as other young people can, so I get left out of things.
 I drift apart from my friends.
 I lose friends.
 And making new friends is even harder because I now have that fear that I'll lose them just because I'm a lesbian.

 It wouldn't bother me as much as it does if it was just one family, but it isn't.
 It's all of my friends.
 To feel like you're not worth friendship just because you're proud of who you are is such a horrible feeling that is truly isolating.

-Being an LGBT person in modern society is, for the most part, bearable.
-A lot of us don't experience any homophobia at all.
+For me, being LGBT is, for the most part, bearable.
+In the scheme of things, many LGBT people don't experience a huge amount of homophobia in this day and age.
 But what people don't realise is the little things; the throwaway comments, the lies, the mistrust, and the underlying hatred.
 Those are the things that really wear you down.